s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 2. EEG recordings are converted to BIDS format using MNE and validated against the BIDS standard.

-3. Behavioral and experimental metadata (also called stimulus files in general) are included and checked against project expectations.
+3. Behavioral and experimental metadata (also called other files in general in context on this project) are included and checked against project expectations.

 4. Project metadata is populated (dataset_description.json).
 This is required as a part of BIDS standard.